cfgmaker - Creates mrtg.cfg files (for mrtg-2.9.6)

 --noreversedns do not reverse lookup ip numbers

---version print the version of cfgmaker
+--help brief help message --man full documentation --version print the version of cfgmaker

 --output=file output filename default is STDOUT